How to clean EPOC FLEX Gel Sensors and Cap?

-The lifespan of electrodes depends on the handling.
-The most critical spot of an electrode is where the elastic cable goes into the solid electrode housing, and into the plug – please do never overstretch or overbend this section.
+The lifespan of electrodes is dependent on the handling.
+The most critical spot of an electrode is where the elastic cable goes into the solid electrode housing, and into the plug – please do never overstretch or over-bend this section.

 The electrode manufacturer explicitly warns:

-– Not to soak electrodes in saline solution or chloride them, as corrosion of connections will result.
+– Not to soak electrodes in a saline solution or chloride, as corrosion of connections will result

 Note: You can clean the FLEX cap by soaking or rinsing in warm water as above (including the toothbrush) but (1) unplug and remove the FLEX amplifier from the cap and (2) make sure the connectors do not get wet (eg push them into a zip lock bag, seal with a rubber band to avoid splashing, and hold them out of the water) while cleaning the cap and sensors.
-This way you can keep the electrode arrangement the same without having to remove and re-install the sensors
+In this way, you can keep the electrode arrangements as is without having to remove and re-install the sensors.